NEET/JEE Coaching Scholarship

 Answer:

-Events which cannot happen at the same time are known as mutually exclusive events.
+Events that cannot happen at the same time are known as mutually exclusive events.
 For example: when tossing a coin, the result can either be heads or tails but cannot be both.

 Events are independent if the occurrence of one event does not influence (and is not influenced by) the occurrence of the other(s).